 Testing to launch

 The result of the accelerated development programme was that, by the spring of 1970, pre-production prototypes were running on the roads and, by the end of the year, Marinas were rolling off the production line at Cowley.
-ADO28 was a rushed project but, as Andy (RAM) Smith, an engineer who worked on the project, recalls – there were some fun times: ‘The first three Marina simulators were constructed by welding an elongated Morris Minor floorpan onto the underside of a Vauxhall Viva MkII bodyshell, and installing an A-Series engine and gearbox from a Spridget.
+ADO28 was a rushed project but, as Andy (RAM) Smith, an Engineer who worked on the project, recalls – there were some fun times: ‘The first three Marina simulators were constructed by welding an elongated Morris Minor floorpan onto the underside of a Vauxhall Viva Mk2 bodyshell, and installing an A-Series engine and gearbox from a Spridget.

 ‘By the time I got there, these three simulators were probably past their useful development life, but used mainly as transport cars.
 One of them, known as ‘The Green Viva’ was fitted with good Cooper S motor, and we young men used to have great fun burning off the standard Vauxhall offering.
 It was a great car, and seemed to handle well, with not a lot of body roll.
 In fact, I think it rated among the more satisfying RWD cars in which I was fortunate enough to take a hand over subsequent years.’